SteidleR/katacoda-scenarios/python-pyspark/step4.md

 To export the dataset to a Parquet file, pyspark provides simple methods to use.

 <pre class="file" data-filename="script.py" data-target="insert" data-marker="df.describe().show()">
-df.write.format(“parquet").mode("overwrite").save("outputPath")
+df.write.format("parquet").mode("overwrite").save("dataset")
 </pre>

+Looking in the folder dataset, we can see the parquet files.

+`ls dataset`{{execute}}

-The same applies for CSV, JSON and all other file formats.
+The same applies for CSV, JSON and all other data file formats.

 ---

 ## Sources

 [4] Spark with Python (PySpark) Tutorial For Beginners.
 [Online].
 Available: https://sparkbyexamples.com/pyspark-tutorial/ <br />
+[5] Apache Spark Tutorial — How to Read and Write Data With PySpark.
+[Online].
+Available: https://towardsdatascience.com/spark-essentials-how-to-read-and-write-data-with-pyspark-5c45e29227cd